apache/spark/docs/sql-ref-operators.md

 Operators have the precedence levels shown in the following table.
 An operator on higher precedence is evaluated before an operator on a lower level.
 In the following table, the operators in descending order of precedence, a.k.a.
-0 is the highest level and 11 is the lowest.
+1 is the highest level.
 Operators listed on the same table cell have the same precedence and are evaluated from left to right or right to left based on the associativity.

 <table>